cyberark/secretless-broker/demos/k8s-demo/README.md

 #### 1. Configure application to access the database at `localhost:5432`

-In the application manifest, we set the `$DB_URL` to point to `localhost:5432`, so that when the application is deployed it will open the connection to the PostgreSQL backend via the Secretless Broker.
+In the application manifest, we set the `DB_URL` environment variable to `localhost:5432`, so that when the application is deployed it will open the connection to the PostgreSQL backend via the Secretless Broker.

 #### 2. Deploy application